Netcracker/DRNavigator/documentation/Architecture.md

-    active              set kubernetes cluster services to active mode standby             set kubernetes cluster services to standby mode list                list all services from Active-Standby scheme managed by site-manager with dependencies status              show current status of clusters and all services daemon              run site-manager as a service
+    active              set kubernetes cluster services to active mode standby             set kubernetes cluster services to standby mode list                list all services from Active-Standby scheme managed by site-manager with dependencies order               list ordered all services from Active-Standby scheme managed by site-manager with dependencies status              show current status of clusters and all services daemon              run site-manager as a service